 Building on the influences of the ancient Egyptians and their crocodile gods, Europeans have their own lizards (or at least, part-lizards) lost in the mists of history, too.
 Kekrops, the legendary founder of Athens, was half snake, as was Boreas, the Greek god of the North Wind.
 Like many cultures in Eurasia, the Europeans described dragons, but these very rarely, if ever, took on a humanoid form.

 Asian dragons are more likely to shapeshift, but if they do appear as bipeds, it's usually as a full-blown human rather than a hybrid; though this is in keeping with some of the latest theories on reptilian infiltration of our government, closer to the standard view of Lizard People as scaly (or sometimes shelled) humanoids would be the Japanese river imps known as Kappa.
 India has a slightly different take on the semi-aquatic reptile/human; her scholars have been describing the serpentine water spirits known as Nagas and their interactions with humans for many, many centuries.
+"These are they which are unclean to you among the creeping things that creep on the earth: the weasel, the rat, any kind of great lizard" -- Lev.
+11:29

 God wasn't the first god to warn a people to steer clear of reptiles, but He did lay down the law a little more clearly than some of the earlier, more polytheistic-minded lords.
 Leviticus, having defined "creeping things that creep," goes on to admonish: